SuperHouse/Testomatic/README.md

 ## Installation
-Schematic and PCB were created in Fusion360 and exported as EAGLE format, which can be imported back into Fusion360 or various other packages.
+Schematic and PCB were created in Fusion360 and exported as EAGLE format, which can be imported back into Fusion360 or various other packages including KiCAD..

 ## Credits